 The Beretta M9 has been a solid service pistol for the military and law enforcement agencies throughout the world, but as civilian owners we get to play with them a bit.

 My first upgrade was the grip panels.
 I opted to go with the original Beretta grip panels, shown below, rather than experiment with G10 and other grips, which include my favorite Hogue Rubber Finger-Groove Wraparound grips.
 The original Beretta wood grip panels are a tad thicker than the polymer ones that came with the pistol, which results in a tad thicker grip, but the grip feels good in my hands, the grip panels are very pleasing to the eye, have enough checkering to provide a good gripping surface, and that is all that matters.
-The Walnut grip panels look great against the finish of the pistol and add somewhat of a warmth to an otherwise cold looking pistol with its utilitarian plastic grips, although the utilitarian part still applies.
+The Walnut grip panels looked great against the finish of the pistol and add somewhat of a warmth to an otherwise cold looking pistol with its utilitarian plastic grips, although the utilitarian part still applies.

 The second upgrade will (maybe) take place in the near future, and that is the installation of the “G” kit (shown below); a kit that when properly installed will convert the safety/de-cocking lever into a spring-loaded de-cocker only; the safety is automatically taken off safe for double-action carry rather than the operator manually pushing it to the ‘fire’ position.